Showing posts sorted by relevance for query our glory. Sort by date Show all posts

 There are at least three foundational truths to grasp for humility to increase in us...

-1. We must know - in our heart not just our head - that all that we are and have comes from God - especially our being in His image with the capacity to enter into the union of Father, Son, and Spirit.
+1. We must know - in our heart, not just our head - that all that we are and have comes from God - especially our being in His image with the capacity to partake of and participate in the union of Father, Son, and Spirit.

 What is the basis of God's value of us?
 It is threefold.